dmbarbour/wikilon/docs/ApplicationModel.md

 Awelon has a deep link structure and supports rich editable views.
 Further, Awelon has implicit structure in form of dictionary objects, a reverse link index, and static type analysis.
 Awelon forbids cyclic dependencies between definitions, but no such constraint exists on the implicit relationships.
 We can view Awelon dictionary objects as hypermedia resources.

 Intriguingly, *Awelon evaluates to Awelon*, preserving its link structure and meaning.
 Hence, we can view this as *hypermedia evaluates to hypermedia*.
 We could model texts that evaluate to canvases and tables, and vice versa.
-With program animation, we could render interesting intermediate results during evaluation.
-The equivalent of HTTP POST forms might be represented in terms of cloning a template object - the initial 'form' - for each action, then editing it.
+Editable views can also support drop-down lists and radio buttons, blank forms representing templated commands for a user to fill, stateful forms representing control interfaces subject to repeated edits.

 If URLs are used in work orders, those might provide a simple means to integrate the wider world with Awelon applications.